|

 If they have a urinary tract infection, they will have to pee more often, and it will cause them pain.

-4. A Bad Tummy/Gastrointestinal Problems
+4. A Bad Tummy-Gastrointestinal Problems

 Because all nutrients are absorbed through the alimentary tract, a problem with it can make your kitty very tired and sleepy.
 There are numerous gastrointestinal problems that your pet can have, ranging from infection to allergies to swallowing non-edible items.
-They all present in more or less the same way, vomiting, diarrhoea, and a bloated abdomen.
-The dehydration and electrolyte imbalance from vomiting and diarrhoea leads to lethargy too.

-5. Fading Kitten Syndrome
+6. Fading Kitten Syndrome

-This is an unfortunate condition where kittens from the ages of 0 to 6 weeks fail to thrive, lose weight and get very sick.
+This is an unfortunate condition where kittens from the ages of 0 to 6 weeks fail to thrive, lose weight, and get very sick.
 In most cases, the cause is unknown.
-Because they are not eating, they can develop hypoglycemia, which will result in weakness, crying, seizures, and ultimately, death.

 Interesting Reading: Do Cats Make Weird Noises When Sick?